SaraSchaal/Cod-Bioinformatics/notebook/20201007_Pre&PostStacksExample.md

 ## 20201007 Comparison of a genome file pre and post running of Stacks
+The adapter is ACTTGA and is found at the start of each read before stacks is run (Pre Stacks).
+Then in the Post stacks files it is no longer there.
+This is the main reasion we added the --disable_adapter_trimming from FastP, but I am running a test to compare what the files look like with and without that flag added.

 ## Pre Stacks
 # Read 1 - Before Stacks